 Here’s what you’ll need:

-- frozen mixed berries (I used the bagged mix of strawberries, blueberries, raspberries, etc.)
+- frozen mixed berries (I used the bagged mix of strawberries, frozen blueberries, raspberries, etc.)

 - avocado or nut butter of your choice

 - pure maple syrup

-- protein powder (plant-based vanilla or unflavoured collagen for non-vegan)
+- protein powder (plant-based vanilla protein powder or unflavoured collagen for non-vegan)

 - unsweetened almond milk

-Toppings are my favorite part of a smoothie bowl as they add extra crunch, texture, and flavor.
-While you can get super creative adding any toppings you desire, here’s what I added to my berry smoothie bowl:
+Delicious toppings are my favorite part of a smoothie bowl as they add extra crunch, texture, and flavor.
+While you can get super creative adding any desired toppings, here are some yummy toppings that I like to add to my berry smoothie bowl (adding toppings is always the fun part):

 - fresh fruit like strawberries, blackberries, and raspberries